Catholic University of America,

 Member, Missouri Committee on Jury Instructions and Charges - Civil

 Urban League of Metropolitan St. Louis

-Judge Shaw served on the Missouri Court of Appeals, Eastern District, for seven years, including one year as chief judge.
-While on the appellate bench, he participated in more than 1,000 cases and authored 141 appellate opinions on a variety of cases, from medical negligence and nuisance/sovereign immunity to commercial transactions, contracts, and personal injury.
+Judge Shaw served on the Missouri Court of Appeals, Eastern District, for seven years, including one year as Chief Judge.
+While on the appellate bench, he participated in more than 1,000 cases and authored 141 appellate opinions on a variety of cases, from medical negligence and nuisance/sovereign immunity to commercial transactions, contracts and personal injury.
 He also served as a Special Visiting Judge of the Missouri Supreme Court.
 As a former trial judge in the 22nd Judicial Circuit, from 1983 until 2002, Judge Shaw presided over more than 500 trials.

 Judge Shaw has briefed and argued numerous cases before the U.S. Circuit and District Courts, the Missouri Supreme Court, Courts of Appeals and Circuit Courts.
-In 2011, he served as a member of the trial team representing Lorillard Tobacco in the defense of a $500 million cost-recovery lawsuit brought by Missouri hospitals in the City of St. Louis.
+He served as a member of the trial team representing Lorillard Tobacco in the defense of a $500 million cost-recovery lawsuit brought by Missouri hospitals in the City of St. Louis.
 After a three-month trial, the jury returned defense verdicts on all claims.